 We have been fighting hard to counter this dangerous pest management decision, working closely with other key environment groups and offering expert advice about the need for humane pest management in our national parks.

 We need to continue this work, as well as fighting for better environmental biosecurity to keep dangerous new invasive species from entering Australia.

-Can you help by making a tax-deductible donation before the end of the financial year?
+Can you help by making a tax-deductible donation?